TobyAndToby/generate-license-file/projects/website/docs/intro/index.md

 **ISC**

-> Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted, provided that the above copyright notice and this permission notice appear in all copies.
+> Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted, provided that the above copyright notice and this permission notice appear in all copies...

 **BSD-3 Clause**